EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Entering VATS while not aiming will shoot from the hip for all shots fired (does not affect accuracy).

 bAlternateLevelupSounds
-Play an alternate levelup sound every A or B levels.
+Play an alternate level-up sound every A or B levels.
 If A is a multiple of B, the larger number wins ties.
 Options (Alt Levelup Sound):
   iLevelA - Play sSoundA every iLevelA levels
 	iLevelB - Play sSoundB every iLevelB levels